 The Problems with Tron

-- Even for a white paper originally written in a different language then translated, Tron’s whitepaper is an arduous read.
+- Even for a whitepaper originally written in a different language, Tron’s whitepaper is an arduous read.
 It’s very poorly written at worst and very poorly translated at best.

-- When Tron was at an all Time high, the Founder of Tron Justin Sun sold off 80 percent of his stake, which makes his twitter feud with Charlie Lee seem odd
+- When Tron was at an all-time high, the Founder of Tron Justin Sun sold off 80 percent of his stake (which also makes his twitter feud with Charlie Lee seem odd).

-- Tron is heavily promoting their project which is not nearly done, especially their founder Justin Sun who is very vocal on social media.
+- Tron is heavily promoting their project despite the distance from completion.
+Their founder Justin Sun is especially vocal on social media.
 This seems to be aimed at causing a stir around the product and in essence promoting FOMO, which should be seen as a warning sign.